 Your Supervisor, or another member of your Training Establishment, will be able to guide you during your placement and are your initial point of contact for any queries or concerns.
 If you believe the difficulty cannot be resolved in this manner, or if you experience a serious difficulty, contact a Practice Educator or the APPEL office.

 What are my responsibilities as a pharmacy student on placement?

-As a pharmacy student on placement, you have responsibilities, which are set out below.
+As a pharmacy student on placement, you have responsibilities,.
 Please read the following section carefully and seek clarification, if needed, from a Practice Educator.